PanosKatsaras/ASP.NETCore-MVC-BookShopWeb/README.md

 ## Overview

-This project is an ASP.NET Core application with SQL Server Database connection,Repository Pattern and CRUD Operations.
+This project is an ASP.NET Core application with SQL Server Database connection, Repository Pattern and CRUD operations.

 ASP.NET Core Identity for Register/Login as default Customer User with Email and Password credentials.